lgalaz/fullstack-javascript/react/Controlled_Uncontrolled_Inputs/explanation.md

 ### 1. What is a controlled input?

-An input whose value is driven by React state and updated via `onChange`.
+An input whose value is driven by React state and updated via `onChange` (similar to two-way binding or reactivity in other frameworks).

 ### 2. When would you choose uncontrolled inputs?